kira1433/HR-VITON/README.md

 ```
 This stage takes approximately 4 days with two RTX 3090 GPUs.
 Tested environment: PyTorch 1.8.2+cu111.

 To use "--fp16" option, you should install apex library.
+(Not used here)

 ## License